Bitcoin futures are the most popular derivatives product to get exposure to Bitcoin’s wild volatility.

 - US citizens not accepted

-Despite launching in just 2018, the platform’s Bitcoin futures are already hugely liquid, and typically between $500 million and $1 billion 24-hour trade volume.
+Despite launching in just 2018, the platform’s Bitcoin futures are already hugely liquid, and typically over $1 billion in 24-hour trade volume.
 By contrast, ByBit’s other futures contracts tend to achieve around $30-$50 million in 24-hour volume.

 Customers will find a relatively simple user interface with robust charting tools, supplemented by a large variety of order parameters—giving users a great deal of control over their trades.
 Those needing support will find a comprehensive help center, which covers most basic concerns and provides in-depth educational material, while direct customer support is available via live chat and email.